koor-tech/handbook.koor.tech/docs/handbook/people-ops/holidays-pto.md

 Our time off policy is flexible, but requires proactive communication.
 Any team member who takes 3 consecutive days without prior notification will be considered to have voluntarily resigned.

+!!! note
+    During hiring this is also requested from each employee.

 If someone is absent, the manager will make effort to contact the team member or someone listed as their emergency contact.
-Please share [emergency contact information via this form](https://docs.google.com/forms/d/e/1FAIpQLSfabH3dmyzT1jfI6wvc-gJ-1noyqK53QF7vTlNK7dWAj4Nnyw/viewform?usp=sf_link) with people-ops, so that we know who to call in case of an unexpected absence.
+Please share [emergency contact information via this form](#TODO) with people-ops, so that we know who to call in case of an unexpected absence.

-Managers can find information on who to call in our [Emergency Contact Information Sheet](https://docs.google.com/spreadsheets/d/1h1QcknDamZukc0OOoG35W9BEm3q9vTMUJi8nBSrbLB0/edit?usp=sharing)
+Managers can find information on who to call in our [Emergency Contact Information Sheet](https://docs.google.com/spreadsheets/d/1asszGCWVZXT2YsJ785jYRO049trUgr6jl56GtztR1mQ/edit#gid=0)

 #### Communicating Your Time Off